cindyyun0204/cindy_yun_fyp/README.md

 │   │   ├── EmotionHUD.cs
 │   │   └── CsvLog.cs
 │
-├── driving simulator/                  # C# scripts to add to the simulator │   └── Scripts/                # Hooks into the existing simulator │       ├── StudyConditionManager.cs
+├── driving-simulator/                  # C# scripts to add to the simulator │   └── Scripts/                # Hooks into the existing simulator │       ├── StudyConditionManager.cs
 │       ├── EmotionBOBridge.cs